storybookjs/addon-svelte-csf/README.md

 > [!NOTE]
 > Svelte has the limitation, that you can't reference a snippet from a `<script module>` if it reference any declarations in a non-module `<script>` (whether directly or indirectly, via other snippets).
 See [svelte.dev/docs/svelte/snippet#Exporting-snippets](https://svelte.dev/docs/svelte/snippet#Exporting-snippets)

-> [!IMPORTANT]
-> There is currently a bug in the Svelte language tools, which causes TypeScript to error with `TS(2448): Block-scoped variable 'SNIPPET_NAMAE' used before its declaration.`.
-Until that is fixed, you have to silent it with `//@ts-ignore` or `//@ts-expect-error`.
-See https://github.com/sveltejs/language-tools/issues/2653

 #### Custom export name